Aaravadhu Vanam

 Aaravadhu Vanam is a 2010 Indian Tamil language romantic drama film written and directed by R. Bhuvanesh.
 The film stars Bhushan, Vidhya Mohan and Bose Venkat, with Ramya, Ansiba Hassan, Scissor Manohar, Mahalingam Pollachi, Porur Sekar and Thangam playing supporting roles.
-The film, produced by S. M. Thiyagarajan, had musical score by R. Haribabu and was released on 09 July 2010.
+The film, produced by S. M. Thiyagarajan, had musical score by R. Haribabu and was released on 9 July 2010.
 The film was remade in Malayalam as Bhagavathipuram (2011).

 Plot

-A few months ago in a remote village named Aaravadhu Vanam, the villagers strongly condemned inter-caste marriages and strictly followed the caste system.
-The village bigwig Dharma (Bose Venkat) wanted to marry his college-going relative Malar (Vidhya Mohan) whereas the ruffian Puli (Bhushan) who had no family carried out crimes wearing a lion mask.
-Malar became curious about Puli, she then fell in love with him and even kissed him one day.
-One week before her marriage with Dharma, Malar declared her love for Puli and Puli scolded her for being senseless to fall in love with a wastrel with no future.
-The day of the marriage, she left the wedding hall and went on to meet Puli but Puli brought her back to the wedding hall.
+A few months ago in a remote village called Aaravadhu Vanam, the villagers strongly condemned inter-caste marriages and strictly followed the caste system.
+The village bigwig Dharma (Bose Venkat) wanted to marry his college-going relative Malar (Vidhya Mohan).
+The ruffian Puli (Bhushan), who had no family, committed crimes while wearing a lion mask.
+Malar became curious about Puli.
+She then fell in love with him and even kissed him one day.
+One week before her marriage to Dharma, Malar declared her love for Puli, who scolded her for being senseless to fall in love with a wastrel with no future.
+On the day of the marriage, she left the wedding hall to meet Puli, but he brought her back.
 Malar's father and his henchmen insulted Puli.
-Consumed with anger, Puli changed his mind and he swore to marry her.
-The two run away from the henchmen, and when they arrive in Chennai, Puli is stuck by a car.
-Malar admits him to a hospital in Chennai and Dharma comes to support her.
-Puli is diagnosed with mental illness and Malar takes care of her at the hospital, but a year later, Puli vanishes.
+Consumed with anger, Puli changed his mind and swore to marry her.
+The two run away from the henchmen, and when they arrive in Chennai, Puli is hit by a car.
+Malar admits him to a hospital in Chennai, and Dharma comes to support her.
+Puli is diagnosed with mental illness, and Malar takes care of him at the hospital, but a year later, he vanishes.

-Back to the present, Dharma is still in love with Malar and wants to marry her at any cost.
-Dharma was the one who put Puli in a random container lorry and he even corrupted a police officer to declare him as dead.
-Malar finally accepts to marry Dharma.
+In the present, Dharma is still in love with Malar and wants to marry her at all costs.
+Dharma was the one who put Puli in a random container lorry, and he even corrupted a police officer to declare him dead.
+Malar finally agrees to marry Dharma.
 In the meantime, Puli returns to his village and has a brutal fight with Dharma and his henchmen.
-Puli is eventually killed by Dharma and Dharma marries Malar the next day as he planned.
-Just after the marriage, Malar reveals to Dharma that she knows that he has killed her lover and she suddenly dies.
-Dharma then discovers that all the villagers are dead except him and he finds that their marriage food was poisoned.
+Dharma eventually kills Puli and marries Malar the next day.
+Just after the marriage, Malar reveals to Dharma that she knows he has killed her lover, and she suddenly dies.
+Dharma then discovers that all the villagers except him are dead, and he finds that their marriage food was poisoned.

-The mental trauma turns Dharma insane and he lives alone in the empty village.
+The mental trauma turns Dharma insane, and he lives alone in the empty village.
 The film ends with Dharma dying.